unChaz/sci-fi-5e/srd/mechanics/situational_rules.md

 **_Torpor (Ingested)_**.
 A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become poisoned for 4d6 hours.
 The poisoned creature is incapacitated.

 **_Truth Serum (Ingested)_**.
 A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or become poisoned for 1 hour.
-The poisoned creature can’t knowingly speak a lie, as if under the effect of a _zone of truth_ spell.
+The poisoned creature can’t knowingly speak a lie, as if under the effect of a _zone of truth_ tek skill.

 **_Wyvern Poison (Injury)_**.
 This poison must be harvested from a dead or incapacitated wyvern.
 A creature subjected to this poison must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.